turkaytunc/WebDevCheatSheet/Javascript/README.md

 arr.push(value), arr.pop();
 ```

 ### Search a value in array.
-If it finds element return element.
+If it finds element returns element.
 If it can not find given value in array returns -1

 ```javascript
 arr.indexOf(value);
 ```

-### Dizi elemanlari arasina istenen karakterin eklenmesi
+### Adding value between array elements

 ```javascript
 arr.join(',');